Move Past Your Trauma and Rediscover All of the Optimism and Joy Life Has to Offer!

 However, in the last two decades alone more than half a million people around the world have experienced the immediate and long-term benefits of EMDR treatment.

 EMDR treatment usually lasts from 4-12 sessions, and is designed specifically to help you reprocess all of your dysfunctional memories, relieve current incidents that cause distress, and prepare you for future scenarios that may require different responses.

 The overall goal is for you to experience the most positive, comprehensive, and profound treatment effects possible in the shortest amount of time, while simultaneously maintaining your stability and functionality.

-I’ve seen firsthand the fast and effective results EMDR offers, and I’ve integrated EMDR into the broader treatment approach I offer clients.
+I’ve seen firsthand the fast and effective results EMDR trauma therapy offers, and I’ve integrated EMDR into the broader treatment approach I offer clients.

 Given the worldwide recognition and use of EMDR as an efficient and effective trauma treatment, as well as its usefulness in helping people cope with and overcome the “everyday” situations and memories that lead to people’s feelings of powerlessness, low self-esteem, and the myriad other issues that bring them into a psychotherapist’s office, EMDR is definitely a therapeutic treatment that’s worth more than just a quick sideways or passing glance!